S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Evaluation

-To better assess the performance of dynamic object removal, we created a simulation environment, as shown in \prettyref{fig:simulation}, that includes a greater number of dynamic objects.
-The simulation environment employs the Gazebo simulator~\cite{Gazebo_simulator} to simulate a mobile robot equipped with a 3D LiDAR, and the Menge~\cite{Menge} is used to simulate the movement of crowded pedestrians within the Gazebo environment.
-We designed three distinct scenarios with varying numbers of pedestrians (50, 100, 150).
-The robot collects data in each scenario by running one full loop.
-In the three scenarios, dynamic points account for 54.8\%, 58.5\%, and 59.3\% of the total points collected, respectively.
+To address this issue, we have developed a simulation environment that incorporates a larger number of dynamic objects, as depicted in \prettyref{fig:simulation}.
+This simulation environment utilizes the Gazebo simulator~\cite{Gazebo_simulator} to simulate a mobile robot equipped with a 3D LiDAR and employs the Menge framework~\cite{Menge} to simulate the movement of pedestrians.
+We conducted experiments with varying numbers of pedestrians: 50, 100, and 150.
+In these experiments, the robot follows a full loop path to collect LiDAR scans.
+Among the total collected points, the dynamic points account for 54.8\%, 58.5\%, and 59.3\% in these three experiments, respectively.

-We evaluated our method against three representative methods described above, namely OctoMap, Removert, and ERASOR, and the results are presented in \prettyref{tab:gazebo_exp}.
-Overall, our method and OctoMap demonstrate strong performance in the simulated environment.
-When there are 50 pedestrians in the scenario, Removert can effectively remove dynamic points while retaining static features.
-However, its performance in dynamic point removal significantly declines as the number of pedestrians increases.
-In the scenario with 150 pedestrians, it only achieves an RR of 71.18\%.
-ERASOR is a model-dependent approach, relying on ground fitting to remove dynamic points above the ground.
-It fails in highly dynamic scenarios where it is difficult to determine the ground plane.
-Fortunately, our approach and OctoMap achieve over 95\% PR and remove nearly all dynamic points in these three scenarios.
-Additionally, both approaches maintain robust performance when the number of pedestrians is increased.